mpolitano/bounded-exhaustive-api/TUTORIAL.md

 END CLASSLITERALS
 ```

-- A file containing objects scope:

-  defines the maximum allowed size for objects.
-For instance, for the case of ```NodeCachingLinkedList``` on the running example, it was defined as 3, thus, method sequences that create lists with more than  3 nodes will be discarded (together with the objects created by the execution of the sequence).
-   Additionally, options are provided to define the maximum size of the created arrays (``max.array.objects``) and fields that must be omitted when canonicalizing (``omit.fields`` parameter is a Java regular expression).
-We provide some examples in folder ```properties```

-    Object scopes for 3:
+When an API method takes an integer BEAPI will invoke the method once with each primitive value above.
+You can also specify literals for other primitive types like int, floats, doubles and strings.
+We provide additional examples in folder `literals` of this repo.

+**Scope:** A file defining the scopes for the non-primitive typed values (objects).
+For example, to generate objects with a maximum size of 3, with a maximum array size of 3 set the -b parameter to a file with the following format:

 ```
 max.objects=3
 max.array.objects=3
-omit.fields=modCount|ALLOWED_IMBALANCE
+omit.fields=modCount
 ```

-- Builder methods:
+For instance, for the `NodeCachingLinkedList` [example](README.md#running-a-simple-example) the scopes above will limit the generation to lists with up to 3 nodes (larger objects will be discarded, together with the tests that created them).
+The `omit.fields` option defines a Java regular expression that allows one to control the BEAPI's state matching procedure, by discarding fields with names that match the expression in object canonicalization.
+See [[0]](README.md#references) for details.

-    file containing the signatures of the builder methods that BEAPI will use for generation.
-For instance, the contents of the file with the signatures of the builders for NodeCachingLinkedList is:
+**Builder methods:** A file containing the signatures of the API methods that BEAPI will use for generation.
+For instance, the contents of the file for the `NodeCachingLinkedList` [example](README.md#running-a-simple-example) is:

 ```
 ncl.NodeCachingLinkedList.<init>\(\)